All Episodes

 The New York Times, ladies and gentlemen.

-Regarding the Supreme Court, the oral arguments yesterday on the Arizona immigration law.
+A tantamount admission of defeat regarding the Supreme Court oral arguments yesterday on the Arizona immigration law.

-It's a story by Adam Liptech.
+It's a story by Adam Liptek.

 Justices across the ideological spectrum on the Supreme Court appeared inclined yesterday to uphold a controversial part of Arizona's aggressive 2010 immigration law based on their questions at a Supreme Court argument.

-I'm not going to read to you the whole story, but you're just going to trust me on this.
+I'm not going to read to you the whole story.

 This amounts to an admission of defeat from the New York Times, which prior to this seemed to be convinced that Arizona's immigration law would never survive a review by the Supreme Court.

-Just because it's so darned unfair for Arizona to try to actually enforce U.S. immigration law.
+But not based on any legal arguments, just because it's so darned unfair for Arizona to try to actually enforce U.S. immigration law.

 The New York Times found it impossible that Obama could be defeated by some idiot governor.